-Both plastic surgery and aesthetic surgery are New Jersey cosmetic services that involve improving a person’s appearance, whether its their face or body.
-However, aesthetic surgery, also referred to as cosmetic surgery, focuses almost entirely on improving a patient's appearance in terms of its proportion, symmetry and overall look and appearance.
+Both plastic surgery and aesthetic surgery are New Jersey cosmetic services that improve a person’s appearance, whether it’s their face or body.
+However, aesthetic surgery, also referred to as cosmetic surgery, focuses almost entirely on improving a patient’s appearance in terms of its proportion, symmetry, and overall look and appearance.

-A person who is having a procedure to straighten their nose (rhinoplasty for example), is said to be having reconstructive plastic surgery.
-This nose reshaping not only can improve the look and appearance of the patient’s nose, but can also improve the functioning of their breathing.
+A person having a procedure to straighten their nose (rhinoplasty, for example) is said to have reconstructive plastic surgery.
+This nose reshaping can improve the look and appearance of the patient’s nose and the functioning of their breathing.
 The same goes for a cleft lip.

 Training is Different

-Training and certification for becoming a board certified cosmetic surgeon is different from the training and certification for a board certified plastic surgeon.
+Training and certification for becoming a board-certified cosmetic surgeon are different from the training and certification for a board-certified plastic surgeon.
 While cosmetic surgery is a subsection of plastic surgery training, plastic surgery training is not necessarily a requirement of cosmetic surgery.
 While a plastic surgeon must complete a residency program, a cosmetic surgeon does not.

-Usually cosmetic surgery is elective.
-The patient opts to have a cosmetic procedure at a south Jersey cosmetic center to improve her appearance or reduce the signs of aging, including smoothing wrinkles and making folds less noticable.
+Usually, cosmetic surgery is elective.
+The patient opts to have a cosmetic procedure at a south Jersey cosmetic center to improve her appearance or reduce the signs of aging, including smoothing wrinkles and making folds less noticeable.

-On the other hand, plastic surgery is often necessarily simply to normalize a person’s appearance or restore its functioning.
-That is, reconstructive plastic surgery, is often medically necessary.
+On the other hand, plastic surgery is often necessary to normalize a person’s appearance or restore its functioning.
+That is, reconstructive plastic surgery is often medically necessary.